|

 Other Marian Choral Music

-This text uses the metaphor of Mary as rose and recounts her bearing the Savior.
-The text finds its use most frequently in Advent Lessons & Carols.
-Here is a setting by contemporary English composer, Philip Stopford.
-You will notice, in addition to some Latin phrases at the end of verses, the English may sound strange as it is “Middle English”.
+This text, used most frequently in Advent Lessons & Carols, uses the metaphor of Mary as rose and recounts her bearing the Savior.
+Here is a setting by Philip Stopford.
+You will notice Middle English in addition to Latin phrases at ends of verses.

-Music for Folk/Contemporary and World Styles
+Folk/Contemporary and World Styles

-If you would like to see it used in liturgy, here’s a video to the Archdiocese of Los Angeles’ annual “Celebration of Cultures Mass.”
-The selection begins around the 6' mark.
+If you would like to see it in liturgy, here’s a video of the Archdiocese of Los Angeles’ annual Celebration of Cultures Mass.
+The selection begins around 6'.

 Composer Ricky Manalo frames the text of this piece aptly: “The text of the assembly ostinato (repeated refrain) places Mary praying with and in the midst of the gathered assembly.
 This is not to strip away any of the privileges Mary had received throughout her life.
 The theme of this song, after all, centers around her role as Mother of the Church.
 The cantors who sing the descants simultaneously evoke a Trinitarian theology of intercessory prayer: to God, through Jesus, and in the power of the Holy Spirit.”

-The traditional observance of Our Lady of Guadalupe involves arising early and beginning with an extended prayer celebration that concludes with mass.
+The traditional observance of Our Lady of Guadalupe involves arising early and beginning with an extended prayer that concludes with mass.